PERGA

 TREATMENT

-Underground temple that mixes brutality architecture with natural subterranean rock formations
+Underground temple that mixes Brutalist architecture with natural subterranean rock formations

 Characters that are beautifully weaved in Indian mythology